Looking for a comprehensive guide to project management software?

 ClickUp has three pricing options.

-- Free Forever – Unlimited projects and members and 100Mb of cloud storage space
+- Free Forever plan: unlimited tasks (projects) and members and 100MB of cloud storage space

-- Unlimited ($5/month per user) – Unlimited projects and members and an unlimited number of integrations + advanced reporting
+- Unlimited plan ($5/user per month): unlimited projects and members and an unlimited number of integrations + advanced reporting

-- Business ($19/month per user) – Unlimited projects and members and two-factor authentication + Google SSO
+- Business plan ($9/user per month): unlimited projects and members and two-factor authentication + Google SSO

-- Unique visual project timeline for easy planning
+- Unique visual timeline for easy project plan

 - Supports multiple views